mliew21396/remote-work-u3/week-7/group-project/README.md

 ## Release 4: Put it all together (Person 1)

 When the first person receives the refactored code from the last person, they need to run the code with the tests.
 Which tests pass?
 Which tests fail?
 Send a summary with the code and user stories you received to the rest of the group.
+When you receive the summary, copy and paste the code into your solution file.

 ## Release 5: Compile (Everyone)